aetperf/aetperf.github.io/_posts/2025-03-01-In-Memory-Cosine-Distance-Calculation-NumPy-vs-DuckDB.md

 </p>

 However, these are two different tools with very distinct purposes.
 NumPy is based on highly optimized linear algebra libraries, which likely explains the observed performance difference in this small brute-force search example.
 But of course, for any real-world vector search application, a database with vector support is essential: disk-based storage with persistence, advanced indexing techniques, memory mapping to handle large datasets efficiently, while enabling concurrent queries and filtering, and so on...
-This post is only meant for benchmarking.
+This post is only meant for benchmarking computational time.

 {% if page.comments %}